Continued from Teach English in Korea? (Part I: Q & A)

 The following is your chain of command- your co-teacher (*main), your school, the DMOE (the Dept of Education in your city)

-Working at a private school (or hagwon), is a bit like going independent.
-It’s attractive to those seeking quick placement, who want to be able to choose the city they’ll be in and who want to negotiate for higher salaries.
+Getting a job at a hagwon or private language and afterschool program in Korea is like going the independent job search route.
+Hagwons are attractive to those seeking quick placement, who want to be able to choose the city they’ll be in and who want to negotiate for higher salaries.
 Discretion must always be used, as hagwons are private business.
 You will find an increasing amount of complaints in ESL forums about schools breaking contract, closing down and not telling the teacher, failure of payment, bad housing, the list goes on… Hagwons can be a little on the risky side, as some are unethical with movable roots.

 Being a private institution and after-school supplement to learning, hagwons run their curriculum like a business factory.